CodeURJC-DAW-2019-20/Instarecipes/README.md

 # Group 13 of DAW   ![Active](https://img.shields.io/badge/version-0.1-blue)
-This is the main project's repository.
-In **Code**'s folder contains all the stuff related about the application developing code.
-In **Prototype**'s folder contains some sketch of the web app, and first ideas.
+This is the main project's repository, where you can found folders like **Code**'s folder, that contains all the stuff related to the application developing code, or the **Prototype**'s folder, where you will be able to see our first ideas and some sketches used to carry out the web application.

 ## Members
 - Daniel Murillo Garzón